syswonder/hvisor-book-en/src/chap03/VirtIOUseage.md

 	--device console,addr=0xa003800,len=0x200,irq=76,zone_id=1 &
 ```

 `--device console` indicates creating a Virtio console for use by the virtual machine with id `zone_id`.
-This virtual machine will interact with the device through an MMIO region, which starts at `addr`, with a length of `len`, the device interrupt number is `irq`.
+The virtual machine will interact with the device through an MMIO region, starting at address `addr`, with length `len`, device interrupt number `irq`.

-Execute `cat nohup.out | grep "char device"`, and you will observe the output `char device redirected to /dev/pts/xx`.
-Execute on Root Linux:
+Execute `cat nohup.out | grep "char device"`, and you will see the output `char device redirected to /dev/pts/xx`.
+On Root Linux, execute:

 ```
 screen /dev/pts/xx
 ```

-This will enter the virtual console and interact with the virtual machine.
+to enter the virtual console and interact with the virtual machine.
 Press the shortcut key `Ctrl +a d` to return to the Root Linux terminal.
 Execute `screen -r [session_id]` to re-enter the virtual console.

 ### Creating Multiple Virtio Devices

-Execute the following command to create Virtio blk, net, and console devices simultaneously, all devices are within one daemon process.
+Execute the following command to simultaneously create Virtio blk, net, and console devices, all within one daemon process.

 ```shell
 nohup ./hvisor virtio start \